datakurre/robotrecorder_vagrant/README.rst

 =====================

-This is an example `vagrant <http://vagrantup.com/>`_  provision for a single instance Selenium server, which can automatically record browser tests (with audio) and save the results into a flv-file on the host machine.
+This is an example `vagrant <http://vagrantup.com/>`_  provision for a single session `Selenium <http://seleniumhq.org/>`_ server with automatic video recording of executed browser tests (including audio).
+The recordings will be saved into flv files on the host machine.

 ::